StanfordASL/asl-tb3-utils/README.md

     ```sh
     sudo rosdep init
     ```
-5. Set up a ROS2 workspace by running the following scripts in a Ubuntu 22.04 terminal (ignore the comment lines starting with `#`)
+5. Set up a ROS2 workspace by running the following scripts (ignore the comment lines starting with `#`)
     ```sh
     # create the turtlebot workspace
     mkdir -p ~/tb_ws/src